ChunjieShan/PangVim/README.md

 # PangVim
 #### An Ultimate (Neo)Vim config for Colemak users.

+This is a (Neo)Vim configuration file referred to ThinkVim and David Chen's nvim config.
-Thanks to David Chen and ThinkVim that I can create my config files.
+Thanks to David and ThinkVim that I can create my config files.

+p.s.
+I'm a Colemak user, so if you are a QWERTY user, please modify core/mappings.vim first!

 ## Requirements
 1. nodejs, and do `npm install -g neovim`